 Note: The C-SPAN Video Library includes footage dating back to 1987.

 2) Background Information: Provide each group a large sheet of paper and tell them to draw a large circle and divide the circle into 5 sections.
 Explain to students that they will write a question based on the 5 Ws model (who, what, when, where, why) for each section on the circle about the act they have been assigned.
 Tell students to research and answer the student-generated questions on the large sheet of paper and write a summary of the historical context in which the legislation was proposed.
 Students can start their research by conducting an advanced search on the C-SPAN's Video Library website and watch a video(s) that provides information about the legislation.
-Show students How to Search the C-SPAN Video Library for more information on searches.
 The teacher might look for a video(s) that shows the different perspectives on the legislation and assign the video to the group to answer their research questions.

 3) Assign Duties: After students have described the historical context, encourage them to assign duties for tracing the legislative process of the act and identifying 3-5 minute video clips to use for each step.
-Show students the How to Create, Share, and Embed a Video Clip Using the C-SPAN Video Library for more information on clipping videos.
 Students can use the diagram in their textbooks for basic steps in the legislative process.
 For detailed information about the legislative process, students can visit How Laws are Made by John V. Sullivan, Parliamentarian, House of Representatives.

 4) Research: Provide students Tracing the Legislative Process graphic organizer to record notes and generate 2-3 discussion questions for each clip used in the presentation.
 Encourage students to visit the Library of Congress THOMAS website to skim the full text of the bill and record all congressional actions during the legislative process.
 You can also show students The Legislative Process: USA PATRIOT Act PowerPoint created by C-SPAN Classroom as an example of a finished product.